aditya95-pixel/AWS-sem-prep/README.md

 - **No Infrastructure Management:** AWS handles scaling, maintenance, and durability.
 - **Automatic Redundancy:** Data is replicated across multiple Availability Zones.
 - **Security & Compliance:** Built-in encryption, access controls, and compliance with regulations.

+## Miscellaneous

+### “Cloud Computing has evolved from mainframe, cluster computing, and grid computing and has features of each of these three technologies”---Comment on this statement.

+Ans.
+**Mainframes:**
+- These were the first examples of large computational facilities leveraging multiple processing units specialized for large data movement and massive input/output (I/O) operations.
+- A supercomputer is designed for high-speed calculations and complex scientific computations, prioritizing raw processing power.

+**Cluster Computing:**
+- Cluster computing started as a low-cost alternative to the use of mainframes and supercomputers.
+- One of the attractive features of clusters was that the computational power of commodity machines could be leveraged to solve problems that were previously manageable only on expensive supercomputers.

+**Grid Computing**
+- Grids were initially developed as aggregations of geographically dispersed clusters using Internet connections.
+- These clusters belonged to different organizations, and arrangements were made among them to share the computational power.
+This is an analogy to the power grid.

+**Cloud Computing**
+- Computing clouds are deployed in large data centers hosted by a single organization that provides services to others.
+- Clouds are characterized by the fact of having virtually infinite capacity, being tolerant to failures, and being always on, as in the case of mainframes.
+- In many cases, the computing nodes that form the infrastructure of computing clouds are commodity machines, as in the case of clusters.
+- The services made available by a cloud vendor are consumed on a pay-per-use basis, and clouds fully implement the utility vision introduced by grid computing.